MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 You can use the inventory page in the Microsoft 365 Apps admin center to see information about the devices in your organization, including hardware, operating system, and the Office software running on that device.

 ## Requirements for using inventory

+To view inventory for your environment, the following requirements must be met:

 - Microsoft 365 Apps for enterprise or Microsoft 365 Apps for business, Version 2008 or later
 - A version of Windows 10 supported by Microsoft 365 Apps for enterprise or Microsoft 365 Apps for business
 - Microsoft 365 (or Office 365) for Business Standard, Business Premium, A3, A5, E3, or E5 subscription plan